phthom/IBMCloudPrivate/3-KubernetesLab.md

 Also, Kubernetes uses readiness checks to know when a container is ready to start accepting traffic.
 A pod is considered ready when all of its containers are ready.
 One use of this check is to control which pods are used as backends for services.
 When a pod is not ready, it is removed from load balancers.

 In this example, we have defined a HTTP liveness probe to check health of the container every five seconds.
-For the first 10-15 seconds the /healthz returns a 200 response and will fail afterward.
+For the first 60 seconds, the /healthz returns a 200 response and will fail afterward.
 Kubernetes will automatically restart the service.

 Open the **healthcheck.yml** file with a text editor.